-Dissections follow Cunningham’s Dissection Manuals (Romanes GJ, Cunningham’s Manuals of Practical Anatomy, Vols 1-3, 15th Edition, 1986, Oxford Medical Publications) available from the Coop Bookshop.
+Dissections follow Grant’s Dissector,Patrick W Tank.
 Candidates will also be expected to be familiar with Last’s Anatomy 9th Edition (McMinn RMH, Last’s Anatomy Regional and Applied, 9th Edition, 1994, Churchill Livingstone, Edinburgh) also available from the Coop Bookshop.
 This is the edition of Last approved by the RACS and has the RACS logo on the back cover.

 Candidates in the course dissect in groups of 6 or less per cadaver.
 Specialist surgeons act as Tutors and Supervisors, especially when their areas of interest and expertise are being dissected.
 Thus the course has a strong clinical and surgical emphasis.
-Regular formative wet specimen viva voce examinations are held throughout the course.
-There is a Pre-course practical test and an End-course summative wet specimen written practical examination, which must be passed to successfully complete the course.
-The course is coordinated by Professor George Ramsey-Stewart, Professor of Surgical Anatomy, University of Sydney.
+At the completion of each anatomical region an assessment by MCQs and spot tests is carried out.
+Each dissection day, a two station SCORPIO assessment is held.
+There is a compulsory test at the end of each module which has to be passed to successfully pass the module

-Coordinator of Postgraduate Surgical Studies, University of Sydney
+Director of Postgraduate Surgical Education, University of Sydney

 - The coordinators of the dissection course are: